-Orchid's team of genetic experts has developed a genetic risk score (GRS) for severe obesity.
+Orchid's team of genetic experts has developed a genetic risk score (GRS) for Class III Obesity.

 Written by Orchid Team

 Orchid has developed advanced genetic risk scores (GRS) for a variety of diseases.
-Here we present our data on our GRS of severe obesity.
+Here we present our data on our GRS of Class III Obesity.

 Class III (morbid) obesity is a condition defined by having a Body Mass Index (BMI) above 40.
 Obesity increases the risk of cardiovascular disease, diabetes, and other chronic conditions , and more severe obesity increases the risk disproportionally.
 Obesity has become much more common over the last century because of changes in the food environment , but within most studied countries, BMI is moderately heritable, with an estimated heritability of 47% to 90% .